-Today's recipe is Bisi bele Bath.
+Today's recipe is Bisi bele Bath / Bisibelebath (pressure cooker version).
 It is the rice cooked with lentils and vegetables with some aromatic spices.
 Being a South Indian, I love Bisi bele bath a lot.
 I have had them in restaurants and functions but have never tried making at home.
 I wanted to try at home and was googling for the recipe, most of them had a lengthy process, but I wanted a simple and easy to make version, mostly as a one pot meal.
 Then I came across this recipe at Sangee's space.
 I tried this and absolutely loved it.
 If you are looking for easy to make, simple version of bisi bele bath recipe, here it is.

 Recipe Source: Spicy Treats